misheska/misheska.github.com/source/_posts/2013-02-24-using-rbenv-to-manage-multiple-versions-of-ruby.markdown

     $ echo 'eval "$(rbenv init -)"' >> $HOME/.bash_profile
     $ source ~/.bash_profile

+Restart shell as a login shell so that the PATH changes take effect:

+    $ exec $SHELL -l

+Install the latest version of ruby (at the time of this writing 1.9.3-p392)

+    $ rbenv install 1.9.3-p392

 Set the latest version of ruby to be the default version of ruby

     $ rbenv global 1.9.3-p392